Joseph Jastrow

-Joseph Jastrow (January 30, 1863 – January 8, 1944) was a Polish-born American psychologist notorious for inventions in experimental psychology, design of experiments, and psychophysics.
+Joseph Jastrow (January 30, 1863 – January 8, 1944) was a Polish-born American psychologist renowned for his contributions to experimental psychology, design of experiments, and psychophysics.
 He also worked on the phenomena of optical illusions, and a number of well-known optical illusions (notably the Jastrow illusion) that were either first reported in or popularized by his work.
 Jastrow believed that everyone had their own, often incorrect, preconceptions about psychology.
-One of his ultimate goals was to use the scientific method to identify truth from error, and educate the layperson, which Jastrow accomplished through speaking tours, popular print media, and the radio.
+One of his ultimate goals was to use the scientific method to identify truth from error, and educate the general public, which Jastrow accomplished through speaking tours, popular print media, and the radio.

 Biography

 Jastrow was born in Warsaw, Poland.
 A son of Talmud scholar Marcus Jastrow, Joseph Jastrow was the younger brother of the orientalist, Morris Jastrow, Jr. Joseph Jastrow came to Philadelphia in 1866 and received his bachelor's and master's degrees from the University of Pennsylvania.
 During his doctoral studies at Johns Hopkins University, Jastrow worked with C. S. Peirce on experiments in psychophysics that introduced randomization and blinding for a repeated measures design.
-Though Peirce had to leave the university due to a personal scandal, Jastrow continued to work towards his developments.
+Though Peirce had to leave the university due to a personal scandal, Jastrow continued to advance his own research despite Peirce’s departure.
 From 1888 until his retirement in 1927, Jastrow was a professor at the University of Wisconsin–Madison, where he advised Clark L. Hull.
 He was a lecturer at the New School of Social Research from 1927 to 1933.

 Jastrow was head of the psychological section of the World's Columbian Exposition in 1893, where he collected "psychophysical and reaction time data" from thousands of attendees.
 He was one of the charter members of the American Psychological Association, and eventually became the president in 1900.

-Jastrow was noted for his outreach in popular media, exposing the general public to research in psychology.
+Jastrow was noted for his outreach in popular media, making psychological research accessible to a wider audience.
 He gave public lectures, and was published in popular magazines, including Popular Science, Cosmopolitan, and Harper's Monthly.
 He also wrote Keeping Mentally Fit, a syndicated column that appeared in 150 newspapers.
 Jastrow also gave radio talks from 1935 to 1938 through the Philadelphia Public Ledger Syndicate.

 Jastrow also suffered from bouts of depression throughout his life.
 He died in Stockbridge, Massachusetts.
 His wife was Rachel Szold, a sister of Henrietta Szold.
 Elisabeth Jastrow, the classical archaeologist, was a cousin.

 His former home was in Madison, Wisconsin, which is now located in the Langdon Street Historic District.